DJI Mavic 2 Pro and Mavic 2 Zoom release date, price, news and features

 The most interesting new mode is Dolly Zoom, a cinematic tool that used to require large Hollywood cranes.
 You can have the drone move backward, while the camera zooms forward, creating a dramatic pull-away-close-up effect.

-DJI shows off a new Hyperlapse mode that really take advantage of the Zoom, with an unedited timelapse of the New York skyline from a safe, legal distance.
+DJI showed off a new Hyperlapse mode that really take advantage of the Zoom, with an unedited timelapse of the New York skyline from a safe, legal distance.

 "This visual effect one reserved for professionals is now available for everyone," said DJI Senior Communications Manager Michael Oldenburg.
 He then showed off how the active tracking capabilities can now see in a third dimension, in case the subject, in this case a car on a track that briefly goes under a mountain.